kobulwidodo/kobulwidodo/README.md

 ## 👋 Hi There!

 My name is Rakhmad Giffari Nurfadhilah, and i'm currently studying at Brawijaya University Malang.
-I'm interested in Backend especially Go and Laravel.
+I'm interested in Backend especially Go and Laravel, but React JS looks good too👀 .
 Have a Good Day!

 ## 🌱 Github Values